Northrop YF-23: Design

 The YF-23 was statically unstable—having relaxed stability—and flown through fly-by-wire which provided artificial stability with the flight control surfaces controlled by a central management computer system.
 Raising the wing flaps and ailerons on one side and lowering them on the other provided roll.
 The V-tail fins were angled 50 degrees from the vertical.
 Pitch was mainly provided by rotating these V-tail fins in opposite directions so their front edges moved together or apart.
 Yaw was primarily obtained by rotating the tail fins in the same direction.
-Test pilot Paul Metz stated that the YF-23 had superior high AoA performance to legacy aircraft, with trimmed AoA of up to 60°.
+Chief test pilot Alfred "Paul" Metz stated that the YF-23 had superior high AoA performance to legacy aircraft, with trimmed AoA of up to 60°.
 Deflecting the wing flaps down and ailerons up on both sides simultaneously provided for aerodynamic braking.
 To keep prototyping costs low despite the novel design, some commercial off-the-shelf components were used, including an F-15 nose wheel, F/A-18 main landing gear parts, and the forward cockpit components of the F-15E Strike Eagle.